charislam/blog/README.md

-Here's the code for my personal blog.
+This is the repo for my personal blog, available at <https://www.charislam.com>.

+It was built using the [AstroJS](https://astro.build/) blog template, with light modifications.